 According to Maurice Rickards ‘the social history of the table is little documented’ but where it is we can learn about: cuisine; price; design; and the rules of the table.

 This selection of menus from the RHSV collection highlights some of the collection strengths: federation; Royal visits; travel (the ship menus); the American Fleet; and significant local venues.

 The menus in the collection range from 1866 to date.
 The earliest are fine examples of the first guides to eating for diners which are believed to have come into use in Britain in the 1860s.

 Coming up in the Cabinet of Curiosities 18 April-28 May : The Death of the Red Baron and the Melbourne connection.

 Over 300 historical societies are affiliated with the Royal Historical Society of Victoria.
 Each society has reference to and holds an outstanding set of historical resources which are cared for, managed and made accessible to the general public through the efforts of its members.

-for print and non-print materials, undertake research, conduct educational and recreational activities, publish newsletters, brochures and books and enable walking tours – examples of which are displayed in exhibition.
+Historical Societies energetically welcome visitors and potential new members.
+They care for print and non-print materials, undertake research, conduct educational and recreational activities, publish newsletters, brochures and books and enable walking tours – examples of which are displayed in exhibitions.